chayim/redicrypt/README.md

 ## Usage

 These examples assume that redicrypt is loaded into redis, for detailed instructions [read this](https://redis.io/topics/modules-intro#loading-modules).
+If you use python, you might want to install the library [rediscrypt-py](https://github.com/chayim/redicrypt-py).

 1. *Encryption* - Set the **REDICRYPT_KEY** environment variable, to the 32-character key/passphrase you want to use for encrypting your data as per the example below.
 Please do not use the sample key below!